 It is notable that temperatures around the extruder mechanism can raise significantly when the enclosure is fully closed.
 During 3D printing the air around the printer reaches typically 50 Â°C to 60 Â°C.

 It is important that the plastic parts of this adjustable extruder block are 3D printed in ABS plastic (not PLA) at 100% infill to give them the best strength and heat resistance.
 Please note that this is an experimental design and is not intended to be foolproof and work perfectly in every situations.
 If you try it, learn from your experience using it. :)

 We designed the parts to be as sturdy and strong as possible to be able to cope with 3D printing temperatures for ABS.

-We're sure CreativeTools would love to see what you've printed.
 Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click